Photo Cred: (1)| Updated: 5/21/2019

-For when it comes to this topic or for lack of a better word, this debate, there are some very strong sides etched out by Judeo-Christians from various churches and denominations.
-These various stances include, but are not limited to old-earth/universe creationists (i.e. C.S.
-Lewis, Norman Geisler, William Lane Craig)(1), young-earth/universe creationists (i.e. Ken Ham, Henry Morris, R.C.
+For when it comes to this debate, there are some very strong sides etched out by Christians from various branches within Christianity.
+These various stances include, but are not limited to old-earth creationists (i.e. C.S.
+Lewis, Norman Geisler, William Lane Craig)(2), young-earth creationists (i.e. Ken Ham, Henry Morris, R.C.
 Sproul?), theistic-evolutionists (i.e. Francis Collins, Alister McGrath, N.T.
 Wright), and so on.
-Now the issue goes even deeper when considering different interpretations of the days within the Creation Account like the 24-hour view (seven literal days of a single earth week), the day-age view (seven time periods of unspecified length), the framework view (a logical, rather than chronological, framework to perceive Creation), etc. In short, there are a lot of people with a lot of views regarding the Creation Account.
+Now the issue goes even deeper when considering different interpretations of the days within the Creation Account like the 24-hour view (seven literal days of a single earth week), the day-age view (seven time periods of unspecified length), the framework view (a logical, rather than chronological framework to perceive Creation), etc. In short, there are a lot of people with a lot of views regarding the Creation Account.

-In recent years, the friction between differing stances has only grown stronger as the issue has been a hot-button topic for most Judeo-Christians and has resulted in a lot of harm.
-More so than the help that Judeo-Christianity claims to offer to the world through the message of the Gospel, yet lacks among its own adherents and followers.
+In recent years, the friction between differing stances has only grown stronger as the issue has been a hot-button topic for most Christians and has resulted in a lot of harm.
+More so than the help that Christianity claims to offer to the world through the message of the Gospel, yet lacks among its own adherents and followers.
 Talk about hypocrisy.
-This tension can be seen from Ken Ham’s mentality of the “us vs. them” philosophy plastered throughout AIG (Answers In Genesis)’s material to the not so subtle statements of analytic philosopher Alvin Plantinga who, on the subject of widespread doubt in the existence of God (2), accounts as the following:
+This tension can be seen from Ken Ham’s mentality of the “us vs. them” philosophy plastered throughout Answers In Genesis materials to the not so subtle statements of analytic philosopher Alvin Plantinga who, on the subject of widespread doubt in the existence of God (3), accounts as the following:

 “In this connection [on cognitive consequences of sin and doubt concerning God’s existence], consider the despised [young-earth] creationists, who believe that the world is only ten thousand years old: they are ignorant, pitifully ignorant about when God created the world.
 From the point of view of the model [the Aquinas/Calvin Model, i.e. the A/C Model], this ignorance pales into utter insignificance compared with that of many of their cultured detractors, who foolishly believe that there is no God and thus (naturally enough) are ignorant of the vastly more important fact that the world was, indeed, created by God.”

-There is also the esteemed apologist William Lane Craig who agrees with Plantinga as he refers to “young-earthers” as an “embarrassment” to theistic thought and Judeo-Christianity in particular within the academic community (3).
-Yet the question remains: why is there so much bitter antagonism within Judeo-Christianity concerning the timing of the Creation Account among its most prominent leaders?
+There is also the esteemed apologist William Lane Craig who agrees with Plantinga as he refers to “young-earthers” as an “embarrassment” to theistic thought and Christianity in particular within the academic community (4).
+Yet the question remains: why is there so much bitter antagonism within Christianity concerning the timing of the Creation Account among its most prominent leaders?
 Since when did pastors, scholars, and theologians become so confrontational towards one another on this specific issue?

-I find that John C. Lennox, professor of mathematics at Oxford University, agrees with me on this point when he states that (5):
+I find that John C. Lennox, professor of mathematics at Oxford University, agrees with me on this point when he states that:

 Lastly, there is the simple truth that Scripture interprets Scripture.
-So the parameters are set even higher and tighter as other books within the Bible narrow down what may or may not be a plausible or probable interpretation of the Creation Account.
-Such as Jesus affirming the model for marriage displayed between Adam and Eve (6), Jesus the Word that caused the Universe into existence (7) the structure of the days of the Creation Account ending with a Sabbath like day of rest for God (8), the origin of sin’s expansion into the hearts of every human (9), and taking Moses’ writings (the Torah: Genesis through Deuteronomy) as completely true (10) are just a few examples of when Scripture correctly interprets Scripture to guide us to the mysterious truths regarding the Creation Account.
+So the parameters are set even higher and tighter as other books within the Bible narrow down what may or may not be a plausible interpretation of the Creation Account.
+Such as Jesus affirming the model for marriage displayed between Adam and Eve (7), Jesus causing the Universe into existence (8) the structure of the days of the Creation Account ending with a Sabbath like day of rest for God (9), the origin of sin’s expansion into the hearts of every human (10), and taking the Torah (Genesis through Deuteronomy) as completely true (11) are just a few examples of when Scripture correctly interprets Scripture to guide us to the mysterious truths regarding the Creation Account.

-Finally, we have addressed oh so briefly the current debate within Judeo-Christianity on the subject of the Creation Account.
+Now this little backdrop to the current debate concerning the Creation Account may not do justice to the various sides of the argument, but hopefully we can move forward with charity as we continue this discussion in Part 2 of this blog series.
 Next time, we will read my particular view of the Creation Account.
-Starting with interpreting the days of the Creation Account, next the Standard Model for the Big Bang Theory in relation to Creation, and then end with how the Fall’s effects since Creation results from death.
+Starting with interpreting the days of the Creation Account, next the Standard Model for the Big Bang Theory in relation to Creation, and then end with how the Fall’s aftermath ends in death.
 With that, Godspeed and Jesus bless!

 - Warranted Christian Belief (P. 217, fn.
 25); bracketed sections are mine for context sake.